LittleFox2024/Code-871/README.md

 # Code-871
 Creating the “System Call” shell as seen in Sword Art Online: Alicization.

+# What's the Point of This?
+As of now, there is no real reason to use this.
+In fact, it will likely be inefficient for anything real.
+However, it would be fun if it could eventually be hooked up to a speech-to-text program.
+Now, I have no idea how to make one, and hooking an existing one might not format it right.
+However, that's the ultimate goal.

 # Usage
 Type "System Call:" then one of the following: generate, destroy, inspect, execute, or enhance armament.
 A list of options is available with `System Call: Inspect Entire List`.